La Mesa Dam and Reservoir: History

-The La Mesa Dam was constructed in 1929 during the United States administration of the Philippines.
+The La Mesa Dam was constructed in 1929 as the Novaliches Reservoir during the American colonial era in the Philippines.
 Sometime between 1920 and 1926, the Metropolitan Water District (a predecessor agency of the Metropolitan Waterworks and Sewerage System) decided to build a replacement for the old Wawa Dam in Montalban, Rizal.
-The Wawa Dam which serves Manila and surrounding locales had to be replaced due to the growing population of the Manila area.
+The Wawa Dam which served Manila and surrounding locales had to be replaced due to the growing population of the Manila area.

-The La Mesa was built in Novaliches, which was then still part of the municipality of Caloocan due to the sloping topography of the watershed area from Bulacan.
-The La Mesa dam later became part of a larger dam system with the opening of the Ipo Dam in Norzagaray, Bulacan in 1936, the Angat Dam in the same locale in 1967.
-The three dams formed part of the Angat-Ipo-La Mesa water system.
+The La Mesa Dam was built in Novaliches, which was then in the municipality of Caloocan due to the sloping topography of the watershed area from Bulacan.
+The dam later became part of a larger system with the opening of Ipo Dam in Norzagaray, Bulacan in 1936, and Angat Dam in the same locale in 1967.

 The La Mesa Dam was raised in 1959 to increase the reservoir's maximum capacity to its current level.